LifeIsStrange/BenchmarckGame_MakingJavaUpToSpeed/README.md

 * optimize

 [0] well maybe that some of it is due to some workarounds/inneficiencies I had to do because of not always finding a one to one API correspondance with the C# implementation.

+Notes:
+The benchmark is somehow unfair given that the C# implementation uses:
+* A Span aka stack allocated array
+* manual memory management (unsafe fixed pointers)
+* explictit inlining and compiler hints (hot)
+* the implementation has been written for C# first and then ported so no trial and error of code shapes for java Despite this, openjdk seems to be multiple times faster on "large" input sizes.

+Question: is .net (5.0.4) faster on Windows ?